ch-hristov/Document-Image-Classification-Resources/README.md

 ## Multi modal fusion research

-- Survey of multimodal fusion methods* - https://ieeexplore.ieee.org/document/8715409
+- Survey of multimodal fusion methods* - This survey does an excellent job at explaining the various pros/cons of multimodal fusion approaches https://ieeexplore.ieee.org/document/8715409.

 *You may need a subscription to access this paper